This July, spend your summer evenings in a meaningful exploration of Interaction Design at the School of Visual Arts in NYC.

 Practice of Interaction Design

 This course will explore the relationship among people, products, and information through the field of Interaction Design.
-In a series of hands-on, studio-based exercises, students will gain exposure to critical parts of the design process while learning specific methods for human-centered concept exploration and the development of product behaviors.
-The course will culminate in a final project that incorporates major principles of Interaction Design and fits within the context of a larger, track-independent theme.
+In a series of hands-on, studio-based exercises, students will gain exposure to critical parts of the design process while learning specific methods for human-centered concept exploration.
+The course will culminate in a final project that incorporates the major principles of Interaction Design.

 Research Methods in Interaction Design